-As an employer, electrical contractors must protect their employees from illnesses and injuries on the job.
-Occupational risks of electrical contracting include significant exposure to back and struck-by injuries, and slips, trips and falls.
-To prevent these and related illnesses or injuries, electrical contractors should implement these employee safety precautions:
+As an employer, carpentry contractors must protect their employees from illnesses and injuries on the job.
+Occupational risks related to carpentry include significant exposure to falls, back and struck-by injuries, and slips, trips and falls.
+Carpentry contractors should implement these employee safety precautions:

 - Establish a fall program and train employees on how to properly use fall protection. - Implement a ladder safety program and ensure employees have been appropriately trained in ladder safety. - Create a slip, trip and fall program.
 Perform slip, trip and fall assessments to determine the likelihood of occurrence on the job site. - Develop an effective workplace safety training program that requires all employees to participate in routine training.
-Doing so will allow new employees to prepare for their roles while refreshing experienced employees on important safety protocols.
-This process may include requiring employees to have the necessary licenses to complete work and maintain that license by continuing education to stay current. - Ensure employees receive sufficient training before using tools or equipment necessary for their work. - Create and implement an equipment maintenance plan to make sure equipment is kept in working order and safety mechanisms-such as wires, handles and blades-are also functional. - Create an incident investigation program that allows for swift and thorough incident investigations. - Establish a personal protective equipment (PPE) program and perform a PPE survey to determine which types of PPE are needed for each task.
+Doing so will allow new employees to prepare for their roles while refreshing experienced employees on important safety protocols. - Ensure employees receive sufficient training before using tools or equipment necessary for their work. - Create and implement an equipment maintenance plan to make sure equipment is kept in working order and safety mechanisms-such as wires, handles and blades-are also in working order. - Create an incident investigation program that allows swift and thorough incident investigations to take place. - Establish a personal protective equipment (PPE) program and perform a PPE survey to determine which types of PPE are needed for each task.
 Provide all necessary PPE to employees and educate them on the proper use of this equipment.